 No. The prices are fixed no matter where you buy the insurance from.

 You have so many plans for travel insurance.
 How do I decide which one to purchase?

 We have different plans to suit your individual needs based on the amount of premium you are willing to pay up front, your age and also the amount of risk you want to share in case you need to use the insurance.
 Most travel insurance plans are package plans that include various coverage like trip cancellation, trip interruption, trip delay, lost or delayed baggage, medical coverage, medical evacuation etc. Please look at the side by side comparison of various plans that we offer, look at coverage limits for different features and see which one meets your requirements and choose accordingly.

 What information would you require if I want to purchase an insurance plan?

 In most plans, you need travel dates (departure and arrival date), your prepaid trip cost and your date of birth.

 You do not need to send any paperwork or any medical reports to us or to the insurance company.
 You can complete the entire process completely online.
 Insurance can be effective as early as the next day after your purchase or any other future date you specify.

-A: You can purchase travel insurance up to one day before you travel in IMG or Seven Corners.
-You can purchase travel insurance up to the day of departure for CSA and HTH.
-However, it is recommended to purchase as soon as possible.
-Otherwise, if you wait and if something were to happen before you purchased the insurance, you would not get the coverage.
+Some travel insurance plans allow you to purchase up to one day before you travel; however, it is recommended to purchase as soon as possible.
+Otherwise, if you wait and something were to happen before you purchased the insurance, you would not get coverage for that situation.